drpetersonfernandes/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) to mount files on Windows.<br>
+Before converting your games from ISO to CHD ensure the ISO is decrypted.<br>
-'Simple Launcher' will mount the ZIP file into a virtual drive, then load the game using a custom logic.<br>
+'Simple Launcher' will mount the CHD file into a virtual drive, then load the game using a custom logic.<br>

 **Option 2 — Use decrypted ISO files**

 **System Folder (Example):** c:\Sony PlayStation 3<br>
-**Is the system MAME-based?** false<br>
 **Extension to Search in the System Folder:** iso<br>
 **Extract File Before Launch?** false<br>
 **Extension to Launch After Extraction:** <br>